xtrul/motioncam-player/docs/Converter_Enhancement_Spec.md

 - Header adjustments go into `include/App/App.h` where the enum and member variables are declared.

 ## 6. Summary
-These enhancements bring the batcher closer to the functionality of the main MotionCam Player while improving the user experience with previews, better logging and progress tracking.
+These enhancements bring the converter closer to the functionality of the main MotionCam Converter while improving the user experience with previews, better logging and progress tracking.
 The updated design also enables mixing CPU and GPU tasks in one batch and prepares the application for future encoder additions.